Hereditary Factor X Deficiency Is a Rare Bleeding Disorder that Affects About 1 in a Million People1,2

 • On-demand treatment and control of bleeding episodes

-• Perioperative management of bleeding in patients with mild and moderate hereditary factor X deficiency
+• Perioperative management of bleeding in patients with mild, moderate and severe hereditary factor X deficiency

 Contraindication for COAGADEX